Genetic Testing for Brain Cancer

 Advances in genetic testing are shifting the diagnosis and treatment of brain patients with brain cancer.
 The evolution of genetic testing technologies has been instrumental to these advancements.
 Developments in genetic testing also allow for the use of therapies targeting cancer cells more specifically, which could prevent the side effects often associated with traditional chemotherapy and other therapies that affect not only cancer cells but also healthy cells.
 Even with targeted therapies, precise targeting without harming healthy tissue remains a challenge.
 It’s worth noting that all the research on genetic mutations and corresponding targeted therapies is very new and therefore many patients receive surgery and chemo/radiotherapy before potentially receiving targeted therapy, as determined by their treating physician.
 The continued study of precise diagnostics and selection of targeted therapies matched to the individual characteristics of each patient’s cancer can help advance improving patient outcomes.

 myTomorrows is dedicated to helping patients with brain cancer.
-We can support with finding, and if patients wish so, helping with accessing clinical trials.
+We can support with finding, and if patients wish so, helping with accessing brain cancer clinical trials.
 Contact us here to get started and speak with one of our patient navigators.
+You can also read more about brain tumours and our guide to glioblastoma treatment options.

 The information in this blog is not intended as a substitute for a medical consultation.
 Always consult a doctor before receiving a diagnosis or treatment.